masabahmad/CRONO/apps/pagerank/README.md

 **Notes**

-Input number of threads must be in powers of 2.

 The executable then outputs the time in seconds that the program took to run.
 It also outputs a file that contains the pageranks (normalized to 1).